ahsandar/fury/README.md

 (Nick) Fury humanity's first line of defense against command line usage

-Its a gem to run multiple shell commands and get its output.
+Its a gem version of [Command Service ](https://github.com/ahsandar/command-service) to run multiple shell commands and get its output.
 It allows you to setup chain of commands need to be executed and also give a standard interface to run shell commands without worrying about different ruby syntax to execute command and capture the output.

 Usage
 ===